csv/ddpy/tutorial.md

 # and the states to higher, melodic things.
 Each phrase
 # includes all of the states, each state as a separate beat.
 ```

+#### Exercise
+Map some data onto musical aesthetics other than pitch.
+If you
+know any music theory, do get creative with this.

+For something simple, you could try chords.
+To make a major
+chord from a base note, play the following notes.

+* the base note
+* the base note plus four
+* the base note plus seven

+To make a minor chord, play the following notes.

+* the base note
+* the base note plus three
+* the base note plus seven

+To make a seventh chord (XXX), play the ordinary major or minor
+chord with a fourth note; the fourth note is the base note plus XXX

 ### Gaps in data along your time variable are annoying
 Your music can get boring if it doesn't change for very long.